ros2/design/articles/150_roslaunch.md

 By default, the launch system will:

 - send `SIGINT`
-- after 10 seconds, send `SIGTERM`
+- after a short period of time, send `SIGTERM`
-- after 10 additional seconds, send `SIGKILL`
+- after an additional short period of time, send `SIGKILL`

 The latter two steps can be skipped, or the time until escalation can be adjusted, on a per process basis.